ErikGXDev/unbeatable-demo-song-hack/README.md

 Most likely the first mod menu for the Unbeatable DEMO.

+This mod may function as a starting point for anyone who wants to mod the game, since features (i.e loading and playing custom maps, custom translations) are included here.
+Feel free to use code as this mod is published under the MIT License, credit is appreciated but not needed.
+Happy modding!

 ## Installation

 To use, download BepInEx 5 ( https://github.com/BepInEx/BepInEx ) and put a .dll of this mod into a `BepInEx/plugins/UnbeatableSongHack` folder (you will probably have to create that folder yourself).
 When installed, a GUI should be accessible in-game.